mjervis524/Fall2020-CEG3120/Projects/Project2/README.md

   - The group `devops` should have group permissions in the user's directories
   - Place a welcome message file in each user's home directory.
 Make sure the user (at minimum) can read it.
     - Note: this should just be a simple file, no content requirements (can be just "Hello World!").
+    - Note: You can use /etc/skel/ and put welcome message in there.

 ### Content of sample username file: